SSD vs SAS vs SATA: Which Is Better For A Dedicated Server?

 - Higher scalability because of its capacity to scale over 100 drives.

-What Is SSD (Solid State Drives)?
+What is an SSD (Solid State Drive)?

 It is a ‘solid’ investment if you are looking for speed, as these offer 100 times greater throughput than traditional drives.
 SSD drives are reliable and ideal for high-frequency transactional data like CRM, databases, or bank transactions.